- The individual performing this installation has a small bit of Linux experience.

 - Download opEvents from the Opmantek website.

-Transfer the opEvents tarball onto the server in question, either by direct download from the Opmantek website, or from your desktop with
+Transfer the opEvents installer onto the server in question, either by direct download from the Opmantek website (using wget as demonstrated below), or from your desktop with

 sftp or a similar file transfer tool.

-Make a record of where you put the tarball (
+Make a record of where you put the installer (we recommend using

-root's home directory or /tmp are good locations).
+root's home directory or /tmp as good locations).

 - The installer will interactively guide you through the steps of installing opEvents.
 Please make sure to read the on-screen prompts carefully.